-It won’t be long before all of Storybook Circus opens at the Magic Kingdom of Walt Disney World.
-But it’s a good time to reflect its history and how it has evolved to what it is quickly becoming.
+It won’t be long before all of Storybook Circus opens at the Magic Kingdom at Walt Disney World.
+It’s a good time to reflect on its history and how it has evolved to what it is quickly becoming.

 Disney loves to celebrate, and when there’s a reason to do so, they pull out the red carpet–sometimes quickly.
 In his memories of being a press agent, Spinning Disney’s World, Charles Ridgway talks about a group organized by Michael called the MATADORS (Marketing and Admissions Team Assigned to Disney Objectives of Rapidly Succeeding).
 Because so little had traditionally been done in terms of mass marketing prior to Eisner, this team was responsible for creating new promotional opportunities for the company.
 The Rockettes coming to Walt Disney World and Disney-shaped hot air balloons sailing across the country were examples of this.

 Perhaps the MATADORS’ biggest accomplishment came on the eve of Mickey’s 60th birthday.
-The original thought was to do the typical bunting, signage and parade.
-Some additional brainstorming came in adding a birthday tent in the parking lot behind Main Street, and then offering a bunch of birthday-related activities.
-A show, and even the idea of building Mickey’s house adjacent to that was designed up.
+The original thought was to do the typical bunting, signage, and parade.
+Some additional brainstorming came in about adding a birthday tent in the parking lot behind Main Street, and then offering a bunch of birthday-related activities.
+A show, and even the idea of building Mickey’s house adjacent to that, was designed up.